 Instead, I wasted an hour reading most of the first part in a book of short stories.
 Jack London had written the second I realised too late, a lot of intrigue about not a lot, sunken boats, false insurance claims.
 If it was written these days you would never get away with it so straightforward, the bad guys get their deserves, and the good guy meets his true love.
 Instead, it would have one twist after another with nothing as it seems initially.
 The 1960s were so much simpler and full of hope.

 Actually, there was drizzle, pretty much my only real day of showers on and off all day, only stopping once I’d reached the hut.

 Many on the North West Circuit skip this hut, by the time Freshwater is reached rations are low and it’s Destination Imperative, gotta get to the pub, the South Seas Hotel.

-That seems excessive, there is a hill to get over and then just around the inlet above the water.
+That seems excessive.
+There is just a hill to get over and then just around the inlet above the water.